CE-Programming/toolchain/docs/static/makefile-options.rst

 Makefile Options
 ================

-The project's makefile controls different features and settings for the output program.
+The project's Makefile controls different features and settings for the output program.
 Additional rules can be added to build different components as well.

 To edit these options, open the :code:`makefile` file inside the project's folder in a text editor.